ACCajuela/ada-bot/README.md

+Ada Bot

 Ada Bot is a task manager bot for Discord.
+With Ada, you can:

-You can create tasks and assign them to roles or users in your server, and Ada will send reminders at the interval you set.
+✅ Create tasks and assign them to roles or individual users

+⏰ Set reminders at custom intervals

-You can also use it as a time tracker and meeting notepad.
+📝 Use it as a time tracker and meeting notepad

-Ada Bot was designed to meet our college needs while applying the Kanban Method.
+📌 Organize your workflow following the Kanban Method

+Originally designed to support our college projects, Ada Bot is flexible enough for any team or community.

+We welcome contributions from the community! 🚀

+🤝 Contributing

-Feel free to contribute to her development.
+Feel free to fork the repository, open issues, and submit pull requests.

-Sincerely,
-Team Lovelace
+🧑‍💻 Authors

+Developed with ❤️ by Team Lovelace.